Christina Nilsson: Biography

 In 1868, Nilsson transferred from the Théâtre Lyrique to the Paris Opera, where she created the role of Ophélie in Ambroise Thomas's Hamlet.
 This was followed in 1869 by the Paris Opera's first production of Faust.
 This last created a stir in Paris.
 The opera was part of the Théâtre Lyrique's repertory, restricting performances at other Parisian opera houses, and Miolan-Carvalho, the prima donna of the Théâtre Lyrique and the creator of the role of Marguerite, had monopolised the role.
 In 1868, however, the Théâtre Lyrique went bankrupt, the Paris Opera acquired the rights to perform Faust, and Miolan-Carvalho signed a contract to join the Paris Opera.
 Despite expectations that Miolan-Carvalho would sing 'her' role of Marguerite in her new opera house, the role was given to Nilsson.
 The decision was controversial, and reviews of the time focused on the differences between the two singers.
 Despite mixed reviews, Nilsson would perform the role frequently across the rest of her career.

 Nilsson made her debut at the Royal Opera House, Covent Garden in 1869 in Lucia di Lammermoor, and also sang the first London performance of Hamlet.
 Further London performances between 1869 and 1874, Nilsson dividing her time between Covent Garden, Drury Lane, and Her Majesty's Theatre, and singing work by artists as varied as Mozart, Meyerbeer, Ambroise Thomas, Wagner, Verdi, and Michael Balfe.

 Her North American operatic debut took place in Boston in October 1871, when she once again portrayed Marguerite in Gounod's Faust.
 This was followed by her first operatic performance in New York City at the Academy of Music in 1871, singing in the first New York performance of Thomas's Mignon.
-During 1871–1873 she also appeared in opera performances in Pittsburgh, Philadelphia and Washington DC.
+During 1871–1873 she also appeared in opera performances in Pittsburgh, Philadelphia and Washington, D.C.
 New roles included Zerlina in Mozart's Don Giovanni and Leonora in Verdi's Il Trovatore both in New York.